jamesmontemagno/MyStreamTimer/README.md

 ## Integrating into Stream Deck

-You can integrate a **Webiste** command under **System** to launch My Stream Timer and start a countdown from a specific amount of time.
+You can integrate a **Website** command under **System** to launch My Stream Timer and start a countdown from a specific amount of time.
 You don't need to browse for a file location at all as you can input a protocol url:

 * Count down from X minutes: mystreamtimer://countdown/?mins=6
 * Count down to specific time (24 hour clock): mystreamtimer://countdown/?to=15:30